open-telemetry/opentelemetry-js/THREAT_MODEL.md

 ### SDK and API Packages

-A vulnerability exists in SDK or API packages if untrusted data that passes *through* OpenTelemetry (not application-provided inputs) can cause:
+A vulnerability exists in SDK or API packages if a defect in the SDK itself can cause — even when used correctly with trusted inputs:

-- Loss of confidentiality, integrity, or availability of data protected through the correct use of OpenTelemetry APIs.
 - Crashes or unrecoverable errors in the application.
 - Unbounded degradation of runtime performance.
+- Unintended disclosure of telemetry data.

 ### Propagators (Context Extraction)